baxpr/dwipre-PNC/README.md

 Wouldn't hurt to run FDT before and after and make an image to verify bvecs

-Verify that geometry matches for both DTIs
+Verify that geometry matches for both DTIs. fslval, fslorient to get header fields

 ## Assumptions